-Teachers who are mobilized to active military duty will continue to receive their full compensation and benefits for up to a statutory cumulative lifetime maximum of five years.
-TRS will give full earnings and service credit to all members called away from teaching to active military duty without charging any contributions for the time period the members are on active duty for up to a statutory cumulative lifetime maximum of five years.
+Teachers who are mobilized to active military duty will continue to receive their full compensation and benefits for the duration of their active military service.
+TRS will give full earnings and service credit to all members called away from teaching to active military duty without charging any contributions for the time period the members are on active duty.